-Parameter Туре De- fault Description bitsPerProbabi inte- ger 16 Number of bits used to represent each probability value.
-Must be 8, 16, or 32. maximumInferre inte- ger 10 The maximum ploidy that will be inferred for unphased data if ploidy is missing. defaultInferre inte- ger 2 The inferred ploidy if phasing and ploidy are missing, or ploidy is missing and cannot be inferred from posteriorProbabilities. defaultInferre boolea false The inferred phasing if phasing is missing and cannot be inferred from posteriorProbabilities.
+Parameter Туре De- Description fault bitsPerProbabi lintye- 16 Number of bits used to represent each probability value.
+Must be 8, 16, or 32. ger maximumInferre dPnitoci d y 10 The maximum ploidy that will be inferred for unphased data if ploidy is missing. ger defaultInferre dPnitoci d y 2 The inferred ploidy if phasing and ploidy are missing, or ploidy is missing and ger cannot be inferred from posteriorProbabilities. defaultInferre d Pokovoskeia ngfalse The inferred phasing if phasing is missing and cannot be inferred from posteriorProbabilities.

-5.2.3 PLINK
+3.1.3 PLINK

-Glow can read binary PLINK binary PED (BED) files with accompanying BIM and FAM files.
-You can then run PLINK on Spark Datasets of BED files using the Glow Pipe Transformer.
+Glow provides the ability to read binary PLINK binary PED (BED) files with accompanying BIM and FAM files.
 The provided path can be a file or glob pattern.